AdoboPeanuts/blockchain-homework/poa-development-chain/readme.md

 Open two instances of Git bash or Terminal and make sure to be inside ``unit18`` folder.

 1. Our first node will function as our bootnode.
-We will start the following command:
+Input the following command:

 ``./geth --networkid 123 --datadir node1 --unlock "publicaddresskeyforwallet#1" --mine --rpc --allow-insecure-unlock``